 - Non-residential properties and very large single-family properties are billed per square foot of impervious area.

-A new proposed assessment structure will utilize an “Equivalent Residential Unit”, or ERU, as the basis for most assessments.
+The current assessment structure utilizes an “Equivalent Residential Unit”, or ERU, as the basis for most assessments.
 The average single-family residence in the County includes 4,267 square feet of impervious surface (roofed, paved, or similar surface), which equals one ERU.

 Assessments for specific parcels are based on either an assigned ERU or the actual impervious square footage, as shown in the chart below: